shubhambitw/Url-Shortener/README.md

-# Pyster
+# Shubhambitw
-A URL shortening Flask micro website similar to bit.ly
+A URL shortening using Flask